Cin7 Core Setup Tips for Startups

 But there are moments when it's worth getting a professional involved:

-We offer a Cin7 Core Health Check for exactly these situations — a structured review of your setup that tells you what's working, what isn't, and what to fix.
+We offer a Cin7 Core Health Check for exactly these situations.
+It is a structured review of your setup that tells you what's working, what isn't, and what to fix.

 And if you'd rather hand the whole thing over from the start, we do that too.